pinobatch/zap-ruder/docs/tech_notes.md

 "teleport" atop the prediction but instead move as if a player were moving the paddle using a controller.
 So I used the upper 8 bits of the paddle's velocity to look up approximate braking distances in a lookup table.
-So every frame, it compares the predicted ball position to the predicted paddle position.
-If the predictions differ by more than a fourth of a paddle length, the AI moves the paddle toward the ball.
+Every frame, it compares the predicted ball position to the predicted paddle position.
+If the predictions differ by more than one quarter of a paddle length, the AI moves the paddle toward the ball.

 [shift count]: https://en.wikipedia.org/wiki/Fixed-point_arithmetic#Scaling_and_renormalization